nbbj-digital/stroll/README.md

 })
 ```

+### Working Model

+The working model to compute the "Nature Score" of a given point in the urban environment is composed of the following:

+1. Green Score - What percentage of an image's dominant color palette is green in color.
+2. Park Score - How many public parks/green spaces are near the given point, as computed by Yelp.

+Next steps for development are to add the following criteria to the "Nature Score" computation:

+1. Trees - Use a ML model with transfer learning to recognize natural feature such as trees, lakes, etc. which may not be captured by the "Green Score" in the color palette.
+2. Sun/Shade - Compute "sunny-ness"/"shady-ness" of a given route.
+3. Rain/Cover - Compute a route based on cover during a rain event.

 ## Development

 ### Building

 The module can be built by running `npm run build` in the root directory of this repository.
-Documentation is built using the [Documentation module](https://www.npmjs.com/package/documentation) from npm, and by running `npm run doc` in the root directory of this repository.
+Documentation is built using the [Documentation module](https://www.npmjs.com/package/documentation) from npm, and by running `npm run docs` in the root directory of this repository.
 This will create [markdown](docs/README.md) and [HTML documentaion](docs/index.html).

 ### Testing